Kiril95/Database-Course-SoftUni/README.md

 # Database-Course-SoftUni
-The repo has problem solutions for exercises including: MSSQL and EntityFramework Core.
+The repo has problem solutions for exercises including: MSSQL and Entity Framework Core.
 Some projects inside the EF Core folder are written in .NET 6 environment, and others in .NET Core 3.1.